Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 > **Known gaps**
 >
 > - Fabric has not been run as a dedicated server
-> - Block entity data has not been checked across a world restart
 > - Platform number badges in list rows, and the warning marker in the vehicle selector, are not drawn
 > - Boats, cable cars, planes, lifts, signalling beyond the basics, and everything else not listed
 >   above are untested